Three hours of teaching to lift your writing skills to the next level.

 How is the time allocated?
 After our opening prayer, but we might take 5–10 minutes to discuss how we’re doing and answer a few questions of general interest.
 After that, the remainder of the time is split among the submissions.
 Yes, we do use a timer to keep us on track.

 What does Frank do to prepare?
 Very little.
 He may glance over the manuscripts and note a few things that might be helpful to the group.
 But reading the manuscript, making edits, or adding comments as is typical in a writer’s critique group would not be helpful.
 Why?
-Because it’s crucial that we all experience the improvement process in real time.
+Because it’s crucial that we all experience the brainstorming and creative thinking process as ideas develop in real time.

 What do I get after the meeting?
-As long as Zoom does its recording properly, and there’s no guarantee, then you’ll have a link where you can access the file online, just in case you want to fast-forward to a section and listen again.
-When your submission is put on the screen, Frank will add edits to the text, save the file, and email those copies to everyone after the meeting.
+As long as technology has served us well, then you’ll have a link where you can access a video recording of the meeting online, just in case you want to fast-forward to a section and listen again.
+When your submission is put on the screen, Frank adds edits and suggestions to the text, saves the file, and emails those copies to everyone registered for the meeting.